golang/telemetry/README.md

     ./npm run all

-## Third Party

-The `third_party` directory was generated with `go run ./devtools/cmd/npmdeps`.
-It contains JS packages that are served by the web site.
-To add or upgrade a new dependency use the necessary `./npm` command then run `go run ./devtools/cmd/npmdeps`.
-Remove unnecessary files from the copy result where appropriate.
-For example, `content/localserver/index.html` only depends on files from `third_party/d3@7.8.4/dist/` so the directory `third_party/d3@7.8.4/src` can be deleted.

 ## Report Issues / Send Patches

 This repository uses Gerrit for code changes.
 To learn how to submit changes to